-For UK companies, a list of considerations and proactive steps to assist UK companies in preserving the on-going effectiveness of their option plans (including specific EMI considerations) and other compensation arrangements in light of the COVID-19 pandemic.
+For UK companies, we offer a list of considerations and proactive steps to assist UK companies in preserving the ongoing effectiveness of their option plans (including specific EMI considerations) and other compensation arrangements in light of the COVID-19 pandemic.

 Contracts + commercial litigation

 April 3 – Contractual Tools for Customers in Managing Ongoing Service Provision During COVID-19

 Whether or not service providers seek to rely on force majeure provisions to excuse non-performance, customers will be well-served in familiarising themselves with other contractual tools available to them in order to manage the ongoing provision of services which remain unaffected by COVID-19, mitigate the effects of COVID-19 on those services which are affected and safeguard their contractual position.